 - Don't try to change your partner's personality. - Remember the positive aspects of your partner's personality that attracted you in the first place. - Be responsible for yourself.
-Learn behaviors that will positively contribute to your relationship. - How can you use your personality differences as a strength in your relationship?
+Try to learn behaviors that will positively contribute to your relationship. - How can you use your personality differences as a strength in your relationship?